 Your little babe is now a toddler – and this means that it's time to transition between the infant nursery and a bedroom for an older child.
-It is a great time to create a bedroom that incorporates toddler-friendly aspects like perhaps a race car toddler bed but which can also easily be tweaked over the coming years to grow with your child.
+It is a great time to create a bedroom that incorporates toddler-friendly aspects like perhaps a Race Car Bed but which can also easily be tweaked over the coming years to grow with your child.

 By definition, a toddler is a child aged between one year and three years of age.
-These years are a time of extremely fast and extensive development, emotionally, physically, and cognitively.
-Physical growth as well as gross and fine motor development, improvements in vision, hearing and speech, and social development are all aspects of toddlerhood which the right environment can enhance.
+These years are a time of swift and extensive development, emotionally, physically, and cognitively.
+Physical growth, fine motor development, and improvement in vision, hearing, speech, and social development are all aspects of toddlerhood that the right environment can enhance.

-The benchmark for the creation of a toddler's bedroom is when the child is ready to transition from a cot to a bed.
-There is no set age for this; some children make this transition as early as eighteen months old, while many are more ready at age three.
+The benchmark for creating a toddler's bedroom is when the child is ready to transition from a crib to a bed.
+There is no set age for this; some children make this transition as early as 18 months old, while many are more ready at age 3.
 The biggest issue is whether your child will be willing to sleep in a bed without getting up constantly.

-One way to assist in the process is to either move your toddler to another room (if you're expecting a new baby, for example) or to update the current bedroom to be more appealing for a toddler.
-The first step is to choose a bed– and whether it's a designated toddler bed or not, it needs to be appealing for your child.
+One way to assist in the process is to move your toddler to another room (if you're expecting a new baby, for example) or to update the current bedroom to be more appealing for a toddler.
+The first step is choosing a suitable bed– whether it's a designated toddler bed or not, it needs to be appealing for your child.

-A themed bedroom is a great idea – and whether it’s a princess, a race car GTS theme, or a pirate themed bedroom, your child's bedroom is their haven.
-It's where they sleep, rest, and to an extent, play.
+A themed bedroom is a great idea – whether a Pirate Ship Bed or a Race Car Bed, your child's bedroom is their safe haven.
+It's where they sleep, rest, study, and play.

-Choose a colorful decor – it can be bright and vibrant or muted, but the color is a huge part of a child's bedroom and most kids won't appreciate a very neutral palette until they are teenagers (and some even not then).
+Choose a colorful decor – it can be bright, vibrant, or muted, but the color is a huge part of a child's bedroom, and most kids won't appreciate a neutral palette until they are teenagers (and some even not then).

-Remember that toddlers are small and things like toys and books should be at their own safe level of reach.
+Remember that toddlers are tiny, and things like toys and books should be at their own safe level of reach.